 Until February 3, 2025, existing regulations promulgated by the board, in all areas of employment except as specified, prohibit an employer from preventing any employee from wearing a face covering, including a respirator, as specified, unless it would create a safety hazard.
 Existing regulations define various terms for purposes of this prohibition.

-This bill would codify the regulations adopted by the board to prohibit an employer from preventing any employee from wearing a face covering, including a respirator, unless it would create a safety hazard, and would apply the bill's provisions to all places of employment, except as specified, including work locations with one employee who does not have contact with other persons.
+This bill would prohibit an employer from preventing any employee from wearing a face covering, including a respirator, unless it would create a safety hazard.
+Notwithstanding that provision, the bill would authorize an employer, for identification purposes, to ask any person on the worksite to momentarily remove their face covering, as provided.
 Consistent with the above-referenced regulations, the bill would define terms for purposes of these provisions.

 Because a violation of the above-described prohibition constitutes a crime, this bill would impose a state-mandated local program.